Michele-Zhu/ray-launching-benchmark/README.md

 Paper
 -----

-If you use our work, please cite our TBD paper.
+If you use our work, please cite our paper.

-Digital Twins of the EM Environment: Benchmark for Ray Launching Models. [[PDF](TBD)]
+Digital Twins of the EM Environment: Benchmark for Ray Launching Models.